MrUpsidown/docker-xcart/README.md

 If you make changes to this file (after creating your containers), you must run `service php-fpm restart` from within the web container for your changes to be taken into account.

+### Usage

-### Start up
+#### Start
-Open a terminal window and `cd` to your project folder, for example `cd Sites/xcart` then start the stack with the following command:
+Open a terminal window and `cd` to your project folder (where the `docker-compose.yml` file is located), for example `cd Sites/xcart` then start the stack with the following command:

 `docker-sync-stack start`

+> The first time you start your docker stack, it will take some time as docker-sync will copy all the X-Cart files to the sync container.
+This is normal behavior.
+After the first sync, starting the stack should be much faster.

+#### Stop
 To stop your containers, hit `ctrl + c` from within the same terminal window.

+#### Remove
 To remove your containers, run:

 `docker-compose down && docker-sync clean`

-> The first time you start your docker stack, it will take some time as docker-sync will copy all the X-Cart files to the sync container.
-This is normal behavior.
-After the first sync, starting the stack should be much faster.